rozlynboutin/microbiome_helper/Error-correction.md

 ### IPED
-IPED is an algorithm design to correct sequencing errors specifically in paired-end Illumina MiSeq reads.
+IPED is an algorithm designed to correct sequencing errors specifically in paired-end Illumina MiSeq reads.
 These reads can then be used for OTU picking.

 If you want to try IPED out on our virtual box then you can use the below commands.